MARK B. BROWN

 "Climate Science, Populism, and the Democracy of Rejection," in Culture, Politics and Climate Change: How Information Shapes our Common Future, ed.
 Deserai A. Crow and Max Boykoff.
-Routledge Earthscan, forthcoming.
+Routledge Earthscan, 2014.

 “Expertise and Deliberative Democracy,” in Deliberative Democracy: Issues and Cases, ed.
 Stephen Elstub and Peter McLaverty.
-Edinburgh: Edinburgh University Press, in press.
+Edinburgh: Edinburgh University Press, 2014.

 "Comment les scientifiques représentent-ils les citoyens dans les débats publics?"
 [How do scientists represent citizens in public debate?] in La Science et le Débat public, ed.
 Marie-Françoise Chevallier-Le Guyader, 117-128.
 Arles: Actes Sud / IHEST, 2012.